Are You Recovering from a Work-Related Injury?

 Typing and assembly line function are two common causes of carpal tunnel syndrome.
 According to Harvard Health, seeking care for this disorder as soon as possible is critical to prevent long-term nerve damage.

 Light exercises to strengthen the muscles in your hand and forearm, as well as stretches to increase flexibility, can be included in a physical therapy program.

 Treatment can start today.
 Give us a call!

 We can also work with your worker's compensation caseworker to help you recover quickly and get you back to your normal routine!
-Find the treatments you need with Hampstead, Sneads Ferry, or Topsail Physical Therapy.
+Find the treatments you need with Hampstead Topsail Physical Therapy or Sneads Ferry Physical Therapy.